 Bring on the manifesto

-So ditch using the traditional vision, mission and values formula and go the manifesto – it’s more flexible, personal, and easier to apply.
+So ditch using the traditional vision, mission and values formula and with the manifesto – it’s more flexible, personal, and easier to apply.

 What’s the difference?